frederikvig/nyum/_recipes/peach-cobbler.md

 ---

-> Cut the peaches into quarters, arrange the pieces in the base of a large shallow pie dish and sprinkle with the lemon juice and sugar.
+> Cut the peaches into quarters, arrange the pieces in the base of a large shallow pie dish and sprinkle with the lemon juice, sugar and cinnamon if using.

 ---